4k Build Parts List

 - 6) Power Supply: 750W PSU [check price]

-- 7) Computer Case: ATX Gaming Tower [current price]
+- 7) Computer Case: ATX Gaming Tower [check price]

 - 8) CPU Fan: Needed for i7 [current price]

 This desktop build may cost a lot but it is top tier when it comes to performance and is powered by the new Skylake top of the line Intel i7.
 It is all you need to run any current games on a 4k Ultra HD monitor!
 This is the superior gaming desktop does not get held back by a budget.
 You can even run triple monitors on this system.

 This specific desktop will also handle everything from video processing to movie conversions at ease.
 It really is the best and the only way to go harder is to buy TWO of those graphic cards and crossfire.